How can I find out about secondary schools?

 As your child approaches the end of primary, the big decisions about secondary schools can easily be to put to the back of your mind.
 All too quickly the applications open and it is easy to feel out of control.

 It seems like there is both too much choice, yet not really a choice.
 Too much information, but not enough quality information.

 As a teacher, school leader and system insider, I would suggest the following five things to get started.
-If you would like to download a free planner to help structure your research you can download it here.

 ONE: Which schools are available and what do you already know?

 Compile a list of all of the options in the area.
 At this stage, I would not rule any school out.
 Even the one you think you would never send your child to.
 Consider things such as distance, commutes, private, grammar (if available), local authority, academy and free school.

 In my next article, I explain the differences between all of the schools in the system.
 To receive it, make sure you sign-up below.

 For the schools on your list, it is now worth doing some research into the basics.
 I would start by looking at Ofsted reports for each of the schools and looking at the information on the Government’s ‘comparing schools’ site.